 In the third quarter of 2023, three foreign currency forward purchase contracts matured, with a total notional amount of CAD 99 million (\$75 million), and we received \$1.9 million in the aggregate upon settlement of these contracts.
 In replacement of the maturing contracts, we entered into three new foreign currency forward purchase contracts with the same total notional amount of CAD 99 million (\$74 million), which will mature in August 2024.
 The foreign currency exchange agreements into which we have entered strictly are to hedge foreign currency risk and are not for trading purposes.
 As of December 31, 2023, the fair value of these contracts was \$(1.2) million.
-These contracts are marked-to-market with changes in fair value recorded to other comprehensive income (loss) for contracts designated as a hedge of a net investment in a foreign currency forward sale contracts are valued based on the forward yield curve of the foreign currency to U.S. dollar forward exchange rate on the date of measurement.
+These contracts are marked-to-market with changes in fair value recorded to other comprehensive income (loss) for contracts designated as a hedge of a net investment in a foreign operation, and through net income for contracts acting as a natural hedge of intercompany loans.
+The foreign currency forward sale contracts are valued based on the forward yield curve of the foreign currency to U.S. dollar forward exchange rate on the date of measurement.
 Pursuant to these contracts, we will sell the foreign currency amount, as applicable, and receive the U.S. dollar amount on the forward sale date.
 We also evaluate counterparty credit risk when we calculate the fair value of the derivatives.